Recover a deleted Google Drive file

-If a file was deleted from the trash and you need it back, contact a Drive specialist for help.
-If you can't find your file, read the tips for finding your files.
+If a file was deleted from the trash and you want it back, try these steps.

-Once we receive your report, we’ll do our best to get the file back into Google Drive.
-The file recovery policy explains what types of files we’re able to recover.
+Once we receive your report, we’ll do our best to get the file back into your Google Drive.
+The policy below explains which types of files we’re able to recover.

 File recovery policy